 However, I think the best thing of all about online poker is that it is ultimately a game of skill.
 There may be certain times in which luck plays a role, but the best players always win over the long run.
 This is because you compete against other players and not against some kind of built-in house advantage like you do with other forms of gambling.

 If you’re totally new to poker, don’t worry!
 You can start out at the very bottom and play with mere pocket change.
-As you gain experience and improve your skills, you’ll start to win money at those low level games.
-Then, you can work your way up through the ranks and start to make some real money.
+As you gain experience and improve your skills, you’ll start to win more bets at those low level games.
+Then, you can work your way up through the ranks and that’s where the real fun begins.

 Here are some key aspects to remember when playing poker: